Linaro/lava/doc/content/user/advanced-tutorials/tmate-based-hacking-session.md

 * ***Always set job `visibility` to `personal` to avoid leaking SSH access information.***
 * ***Provide your SSH public key using the `parameters.PUB_KEY` test parameter.
-It is mandatory. tmate session wouldn't be launched if the key is empty or equal to `None`.***
+It is mandatory. tmate session wouldn't be launched if the key is empty.***
 * Define a meaningful job name.
 * Change the device type to the one that you want to use.
 * Define the deploy and boot actions for the device type.